sedelmeyer/cc-pyscript/README.rst

 Inspiration and sources
 ^^^^^^^^^^^^^^^^^^^^^^^

-When I started building this project, I took note of the workflows and design decisions I began repeating across a number of my Python-based analysis projects.
+When I started building this project, I took note of the workflows and design decisions I began repeating across a number of my Python-based projects.
 Many of those workflows and decisions were inspired by methods I had learned from others and from patterns codified by other great Cookiecutter templates.

 As a result, this template takes inspiration and borrows heavily from these other fabulous Cookiecutter templates available on GitHub: